-- 1. Establish ecological benchmarks for monitoring park visitor impacts. - 2.
-Identify and mitigate potential public safety hazards (e.g., abandoned wells, Range Pier, Strawberry Battery). - 3.
-Conduct a more detailed assessment of the condition of the Conrad and Matthew Lynch homes with respect to their potential as an outdoor education centre. - 4.
-Develop partnerships to provide a floating landing dock at Garrison Pier. - 5.
-In consultation with commercial ferry boat operators, develop a system to collect a park entrance fee for commercial ferry boat passengers. - 6.
-Ensure that the existing trail system meets acceptable standards. - 7.
-Develop a park interpretive plan, including interpretation of the marine environment. - 8.
-Develop the following park orientation information: - a park brochure - an orientation kiosk and associated information at Garrison Pier - orientation signage at key points on McNabs Island - 9.
-Assess, and where possible, develop a reliable water supply for the Jack Lynch (caretaker's) house, preferably with design capacity to also meet demands of the Conrad and Matthew Lynch homes, the proposed Old Military Road campground, and a public water supply for the Ives Cove Recreation Area. - 10.
-Develop an enforcement policy. - 11.
-Construct a small campground off Old Military Road.
+- 1. Replace Range Pier. - 2.
+Undertake urgent repairs to the Conrad, Matthew and Jack Lynch homes as required. - 3.
+Develop and implement a park interpretive plan, including interpretation of the marine environment. - 4.
+Develop the following park orientation information: - a park brochure - an orientation kiosk and associated information at Garrison and Range Piers - orientation signage at key points on McNabs Island - 5.
+Assess, and where possible, develop a reliable water supply for the Jack Lynch (caretaker's) house, preferably with design capacity to also meet demands of the Conrad and Matthew Lynch homes, the proposed Old Military Road campground, and a public water supply for the Ives Cove Recreation Area.